-Twenty Darke County, Ohio, seventh and eighth graders recently participated in a week-long summer camp where they learned about manufacturing and engineering.
+Twenty-two Darke County, Ohio, seventh and eighth graders recently participated in a week-long summer camp where they learned about manufacturing and engineering.
 During this camp, four manufacturing facilities sponsored the program, including the Whirlpool Corp. manufacturing plant in Greenville, Ohio, which makes KitchenAid brand small appliances, including the iconic stand mixer.
-During the week, each manufacturing plant worked with the students to teach them different skills, ranging from robotics work to creating a marketing plan.
+During those four days, each manufacturing plant had one day to work with the students and teach them different skills, ranging from robotics work to creating a marketing plan.

-Starting in 2019, plant workers around Darke County desired to create a program that would bring manufacturing and engineering opportunities to their youth.
-Since the start of the program, it has grown to 20 campers and with some returning members as well.
-This program has opened many children’s eyes to pursue a career in manufacturing and has provided them different options regarding what they could do for a career post-high school graduation.
+In 2019, Darke County Economic Development created a partnership with Greenville City Schools, Edison State Community College, and local manufacturers to create a program that would bring manufacturing and engineering opportunities back to their youth.
+Since the start of the program, they have grown to 22 campers and have some returning members as well.
+This program has opened many childrens’ eyes to pursuing a career in manufacturing and has given them different options regarding what they could do for a career post-high school graduation.